2016-2017 School Year & Attendance Guidelines

 Tardy to School

 Students who arrive at school after the start of the student day are considered tardy.
-Those who arrive after the start of the student day (8:30) are to stop by the office where they will be marked tardy and receive a pass that will permit them into the classroom.
+Those who arrive after the start of the student day (8:30 for grades students) are to stop by the office where they will be marked tardy and receive a pass that will permit them into the classroom.

 Excused tardies are those that are verified in writing by the director and or his/her designee.